0cjs/sedoc/ee/logic.md

 see later bogax post in same thread, where he also mentions that TTL sources less current so is slower to bring up a CMOS input.

 Here's a comparison of non-HC outputs to HC inputs.
 All HC parts use the Vcc = 4.5 V spec.
-It appears that LS driving HC is not within min specs, but would work if the LS chip has "typical" output specs.
-Pull-ups might help make things compatible.

                 │ Fam  │ VOLmax  VILmax │ VOHmin  VOHtyp  VIHmin │
     ────────────┼──────┼────────────────┼────────────────────────┤